What Is a Homeowners Insurance Deductible?

 You’ll have to decide what’s most important for your situation.
 Would you prefer higher rates but lower financial risk?
 Or would you prefer lower rates but higher financial risk?
 These are important things to think about before you choose your home insurance deductible.

-What Is the Average Homeowners Insurance Deductible?
+What Is the Average Homeowners Deductible?

-Some use the wisdom of the herd and select the average deductible most people use for their home insurance.
+Some use the wisdom of the herd and select the average most people use for their home insurance.
 We don’t condone this for making financial decisions, but we can all learn from what others have done before us.
-That said, there aren’t a ton of options when it comes to your homeowners insurance deductible.
+That said, there aren’t a ton of options when it comes to your homeowners deductible.

 Frequently Asked Questions